 Only the information the program chair thinks is necessary is included in the "Appendix" section.
 This shortens the final document considerably.

-It is important to note that both options must still meet Manuscript Manual requirements for preliminary pages, table of contents, typing, etc. that sbe .format instructionsinserted V page. . ,
+It is important to note that both options must still meet Manuscript Manual requirements for preliminary pages, table of contents, typing, etc.

+A manuscript that has more than one journal paper to be submitted must include a separate introduction chapter and a separate conclusion.
+The introduction chapter would briefly state why the articles are related and important to study.
+The short conclusion would explain the importance of the relationship between the findings of the different chapters.

+The journal that is being used should be referenced in the first chapter at the bottom of the page.
+In addition, the journals format instructions must be scanned and inserted at the end of the manuscript after your Vita page.
+(These pages will be removed after the final edit process).
+If the guidelines are not included, the manuscript will be returned.

 CHAPTER 9.
 PLAGIARISM